gnaven/Harris_Risk_Analysis/Final Submission/README.txt

 		- PLOT_Varimax.ipynb: Plots figures for the distributions of the data on the PCA + Varimax Model.

 		- PCA_VM_FA_results: 12 csv dataframe files -- Results of Dimensionality Reduction

+Clustering :
+	Risk_CLuster_1:
+	How to Run : python Risk_CLuster_1.py -i 'filename for the datafile' -t 'km' <- this indicates using k-means algorithm -k 7 <- max number of clusters to be used for k This algorithm has the ability to iterate over 2 to k number of cluster on the selected features.
+	It is also possible to decide if the algorithm needs to iterate over combinations of features instead.
+	That option exists in the feature_search() method.
+	The program outputs a csv file, with the results of CH and Silhouette score for a cluster number and feature combination.
+	It also outputs a csv file with cluster labels and the full data for the best clustering option The program also uses prarallel programming to speed up running tests.
+It will use all available cores of the computer.
+Results:
+	Visualization:
+	How to Run: python Visualization.py -i 'folder that contains output file(s) with the cluster labels' -c 'name of the cluster column'
+										-r 'name of the Risk Sum column'
+										-o 'name of the directory where all the results should be stored' This algorithm has methods to output visualization and results.
+The following are outputted:
+	1) csv file that contains raw features mapped back to cluster labels with statistical test results and mean value of each raw features in each clusters
+	2) Outputs folder with all the distribution of each raw feature in each cluster
+	3) Bar graph of risk sum values mapped back to each clusters
+	4) Histogram on proportion of each cluster's PCA/FA dimensions
+	5) TSNE plot that shows overall cluster seperation
+		- TSNE fit on new componenets
+		- TSNE fit on raw features